databio/pepatac/README.md

 ### Run option 1: Running the pipeline script directly

 To see the command-line options for usage, see [usage.txt](usage.txt), which you can get on the command line by running `pipelines/ATACseq.py --help`.
-You just need to pass a few command-line parameters to specify sample_name, reference genome, input files, etc. See [example commands](example_cmd.txt) that use test data.
+You just need to pass a few command-line parameters to specify sample name, reference genome, input files, etc. See [example commands](example_cmd.txt) that use test data.

 To run on multiple samples, you can just write a loop to process each sample independently with the pipeline, or you can use *option 2*...

 ### Run option 2: Running the pipeline through looper

-[Looper](http://looper.readthedocs.io/) is a pipeline submission engine that makes it easy to deploy this pipeline across samples.
-To use it, you will need to tell looper about your project.
+[Looper](http://looper.readthedocs.io/) is a pipeline submission engine that makes it easy to deploy any pipeline across samples.
+It will let you run the jobs locally or using any cluster resource manager.

 Start by running the example project in the [examples/test_project](examples/test_project) folder.
 This command runs the pipeline across all samples in the test project:

 ```
 cd ATACseq
 looper run examples/test_project/test_config.yaml